Pteratato/Oasis/Oasis_CH04.md

 That was what they had; a bullet list of nebulous, ambitious objectives, and any one of them could create an insurmountable impasse.

-Finally, after so many hours of trekking through the rocks beneath the blazing sun, covered with sweat and blowing dust, Janus stopped, his ears pricking forward.
+Finally, after so many hours of trekking through the rocks beneath the blazing sun, covered with sweat and blowing dust, Jakim stopped, his ears pricking forward.

 “...I think this is it.”

 “Praise the Lord,” Hahn mumbled, bastardizing the sign of the cross over his chest.
-He pulled a large, compound hunting bow from his back and set about preparing the weapon, while Janus paced back and forth along the wall, seeking the perfect location.
+He pulled a large, compound hunting bow from his back and set about preparing the weapon, while Jakim paced back and forth along the wall, seeking the perfect location.
 Finally the coyote stopped and marked an ‘X’ with his boot in the dry ground.

 “Try here.”